Keksuccino/docs_fancymenu/docs/variables.md

 That's it!
 Your variable is ready to use.
 You can see it listed in the "Manage Variables" screen.

-FancyMenu 3.9.0 reworks the Manage Variables window.
-Important actions are available through a right-click context menu, the list supports keyboard navigation, variables can be copied/pasted, changes can be undone/redone, typing starts a search, **DEL** deletes the selected variable, and **CTRL + S** confirms the window.
+The Manage Variables window supports a right-click context menu, keyboard navigation, copy/paste, undo/redo, type-to-search, **DEL** to delete, and **CTRL + S** to save.

 ## Setting Variable Values